About viallog

 What it is

-viallog is a personal lab notebook for tracking peptide and protocol experiments.
+viallog is a personal lab notebook for tracking dosing protocols — compounds, vials, cycles, and the doses themselves.
 It started as a spreadsheet, outgrew it, and turned into a real app: typed schemas, real database, defense-in-depth access controls, and a domain model that knows the difference between a vial, a compound, and a dose.

 Why it exists

 Most tracking apps are built for a generic notion of "habits" or "supplements."
-Peptide work has its own structure: vials get reconstituted, concentrations are computed not declared, administration sites need rotation, cycles have planned start and end dates, and the question "did this protocol actually do anything" deserves real charts. viallog is built around those shapes.
+Self-administered protocols have their own structure: vials get reconstituted, concentrations are computed not declared, injection sites need rotation, cycles have planned start and end dates, and the question "did this protocol actually do anything" deserves real charts. viallog is built around those shapes — whether the route is a syringe, a spray, a dropper, or a pill.

 Who runs it